ashish7515/Paper-3-Implementation-Ubiquitous-Computing/README.md

 ## Job Submission

 8. **Update Job Description (Optional):**
-   - The default job description is present in the `slrum.sh` file.
+   - The default job description is present in the `slrum_file.sh` file.
    - You can update or change anything in this file based on your requirements.
+   -

 9. **Submit the Job:**
    - Submit the job using the following command.
      ```bash
-     sbatch slrum.sh
+     sbatch slrum_file.sh
      ```

    This will create and submit the job to the HPC, and it will start executing over the compute nodes.